-We don't celebrate Halloween in Italy.
-The related observance we do honor is on the other hand i Morti: an Italian two-day festivity bridging November 1st (All Soul's Day) and November 2nd (Day of the Dead).
+Halloween is a recent celebration in Italy.
+The related observance we do honor on the other hand is i morti: an Italian two-day festivity bridging November 1st (All Soul's Day) and November 2nd (Day of the Dead).
 This is not a morbid or mournful holiday, rather a celebration of life.
 Ossa dei Morti, or "Bones of the Dead," are among the numerous traditional (and almost always almond-laced) Italian cookies commonly enjoyed on this occasion.
 There are many different regional recipes for Ossa dei Morti, these particular hard and crunchy meringue ones are from Piemonte, where nonna Titta was originally from.

 She was very superstitious, so I hope she won’t mind if I associate her to this rather disturbing, sepulchral recipe name.
 If you hear thunder tomorrow, it’s probably her, complaining from heaven.

-100 gr (1 1/4 cup) hazelnuts (ideally from the Langhe region, in Piemonte), shelled and left whole
+100 g (1 1/4 cup) hazelnuts (ideally from the Langhe region, in Piemonte), shelled and left whole

-100 gr (1 1/4 cup) almonds, coarsely ground (I put them in a freezer bag and pound the heck out of them)
+100 g (1 1/4 cup) almonds, coarsely ground (I put them in a freezer bag and pound the heck out of them)

 2 egg whites, beaten